wachaon/wes/docs/README.en.md

 ```

-Unzip the downloaded *zip* and move *msedgedriver.exe* to the current directory.
+Unzip the downloaded *zip* and move *msedgedriver.exe* to your working directory.

 ### usage